OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/03 O365 Exchange SDK/hands-on-lab.md

 1. How to add the Microsoft Graph SDK to an Android project
 2. How to query for Messages
-3. How to query for Folders
+3. How to query for Mail Folders
 4. How to send new Messages
 5. How to create a new Folder